Lesley Webber: 1996–2005

 It was revealed that Lesley was in fact alive in 1996.
-Stefan Cassadine, son of Mikkos and brother of Stavros who had kidnapped Laura years ago, was keeping Lesley drugged in a catatonic state.
-Lesley and Laura were reunited and, with Luke's help, they faked their deaths to escape the Cassadines.
-When they returned months later, their friends and family turned against them out of hurt.
+Stefan Cassadine, son of Mikkos and brother of Stavros had kidnapped Laura years ago, was keeping Lesley drugged in a catatonic state.
+Lesley and Laura reunite with Luke's help, they fake their deaths to escape the Cassadines.
+When they return months later, their friends and family turn against them out of hurt.
 Stefan blackmailed Laura into leaving town once more.
-She lied to Luke that her mother needed treatment in Switzerland and took Lulu with them.
-In 1998, they returned and Lesley took over being a mother to Laura and grandmother to Laura's sons Nikolas and Lucky and daughter Lesley Lu.
+She lies to Luke that her mother needed treatment in Switzerland and takes Lulu with them.
+In 1998, they return, and Lesley takes over being a mother to Laura and grandmother to Laura's sons Nikolas and Lucky and daughter Lesley Lu.

 In 2002, a now divorced Rick Webber returned to give his daughter Laura away again at her second wedding to Luke Spencer.
 Rick was happy to see Lesley alive and well again but his flirtations with old flame Monica upset Lesley and made Monica's husband, Alan, extremely jealous.
 His return made Laura remember some terrible events.
 She began having flashbacks involving the garage attic, including wearing a dress covered in blood.
 Rick and Scott Baldwin could tell that Laura was remembering and tried to prevent the truth from coming out.
 Years ago Rick was having an affair with nurse Theresa Carter and Laura walked in on them in the attic.
 Theresa had gotten violent and Laura took an antique camera and hit Theresa over the head with it.
 It killed her and Rick and Scott buried her in the back yard.
 Rick then gave Laura a certain drug for her to forget that night.
 When Rick encountered Laura in the Webber attic, she freaked out and presumably hit him over the head which caused his death.
 The horror of the events caused Laura to slip into a mental state of catatonia which caused much grief for Luke, Lesley, and in her last appearance, Amy.
 Lesley not only had to deal with the loss of the love of her life but the prospect of losing her daughter whom she had struggled hard years before to find and reconnect with.